01

-Living in Medellín
+Living in Medellín.

 Colombia's second city and the metropolis of the Aburrá valley (~2.5M in the municipality, ~4M metro).
 Famous as the 'City of Eternal Spring' for its warm, stable year-round temperatures around 1,500 m; homicides fell to a multi-decade low in 2024, though the rate stays above rich-world norms.
 Rents run below Bogotá, English is limited outside El Poblado/Laureles expat circles, and the valley's air quality remains a real drawback.